facultyai/dash-bootstrap-components/docs/components_page/components/dropdown.md

 ## DropdownMenu direction

 Use the `direction` argument to control where the menu is rendered relative to the toggle.
-The possible options are `'up'`, `'down'` (default), `'left'`, or `'right'`.
+The possible options are `'up'`, `'down'` (default), `'start'`, or `'end'`.

 {{example:components/dropdown/direction.py:dropdown}}

 ## DropdownMenu alignment

 By default the menu is aligned with left of the toggle.
-Set `right=True` for a right aligned menu.
+Set `align_end=True` for a right aligned menu.

 {{example:components/dropdown/alignment.py:dropdown}}